 It’s a possibility that the assessor made errors in the physical description of your property.
+Additionally, errors may have been made when keying the data into the system.
+Either way, it can affect your pocketbook.
 The property may be listed property as being 2,900 square feet when it’s actually 1,900.
 Or the records may show that your home has four bathrooms when it only has three.
 In addition, transposition of numbers is another common mistake when recording data.
 THese are common errors that may help reduce your taxes.

 Your tax bill may include assessments for improvements that were never made or are not completed.
 If you’re adding a room but it’s not yet habitable, your property bill should reflect that.